 Publicaciones Escritas por Personal de IBP, Revisada por Expertos

 Albert, S. J.D.
 Wolfe, J. Kellerman, T. Sherry, B.J.M.
 Stutchbury, N.J.
-Bayly, and A. Ruiz-Sánchez.
+Bayly, and A. Ruiz-Sanchez.
 2020.
-Habitat ecology of Nearctic–Neotropical migratory landbirds on the nonbreeding grounds.
-The Condor: Ornithological Applications 122: 1–18.
+Habitat ecology of Nearctic-Neotropical migratory landbirds on the nonbreeding grounds.
+The Condor: Ornithological Applications 122:1-18.
 PDF

 Dayer, A.A., E.A.
-Silva-Rodríguez, S. Albert, M. Chapman, B. Zukowski, J.T.
-Ibarra, G. Gifford, A. Echeverri, A. Martínez-Salinas, and C. Sepúlveda-Luque.
+Silva-Rodriguez, S. Albert, M. Chapman, B. Zukowski, J.T.
+Ibarra, G. Gifford, A. Echeverri, A. Martinez-Salinas, and C. Sepulveda-Luque.
 2020.
 Applying conservation social science to study the human dimensions of Neotropical bird conservation.
-The Condor: Ornithological Applications 122:1–15.
+The Condor: Ornithological Applications 122:1-15.
 PDF

 Ruegg, K.C., R.J.
 Harrigan, J.F.
 Saracco, T.B.
 Smith, and C.M.
 Taylor.
 2020.
-A genoscape‐network model for conservation prioritization in a migratory bird.
-Conservation Biology 34 (6): 1482-1491.
+A genoscapennetwork model for conservation prioritization in a migratory bird.
+Conservation Biology 34:1482-1491.
+For a copy of this publication, please contact Jim Saracco.

 Carnes, B., and A. Ash.
 2019.
 Evidence for suspension of prebasic molt in a White-eyed Vireo.
 Western Birds 50:52–54.
 PDF

 Albert, S., K. Ruegg, and R.B.
 Siegel.
 2018.
-El uso de marcadores intrínsicos y extrínsicos para enlazar poblaciones de aves a través de las Americas [Use of intrinsic and extrinsic markers to link bird populations across the Americas].
+El uso de marcadores intrinsicos y extrinsicos para enlazar poblaciones de aves a traves de las Americas [Use of intrinsic and extrinsic markers to link bird populations across the Americas].
 Zeledonia 22:8-20.
 PDF

 DeSante, D.F., Kaschube, D.R., and Saracco, J.F.
 2018.
 Population changes and their demographic drivers in landbirds of western North America: an assessment from the Monitoring Avian Productivity and Survivorship program.
 Pages 269-293 in: W.D.
 Shuford, R.E.
 Gill Jr., and C.M.
 Handel, eds.
 Trends and Traditions: Avifaunal Change in Western North America.
 Studies of Western Birds No. 3.